DP-Hridayan/aShellYou/README.md

 ## Requirements
 * A working [Shizuku](https://shizuku.rikka.app/) environment
 * Shizuku is not needed to run ADB commands on other devices via OTG
-* Knowledge about basic ADB/Linux commands.
+* Knowledge about basic ADB/Linux commands

 ## Features
-* An elegantly designed user interface with modern Material You and Material Design 3.
+* An elegantly designed user interface with modern Material Design 3
-* Supports both Shizuku (local ADB) and OTG ADB.
+* Run commands on your device using Shizuku
+* Run commands on other devices via OTG connection (USB Debugging)
-* Includes a bundle of examples about common ADB commands.
+* Includes a bundle of examples about common ADB commands
-* Handles continuously running commands, such as logcat, top, etc.
+* Handles continuously running commands, such as logcat, top, etc
-* Search for specific text from the last command output.
+* Search for specific text from the last command output
-* Option to save last command output as a text file.
+* Option to save last command output as a text file
+* Option to share output directly to other apps
-* Bookmark frequently used commands.
+* Bookmark frequently used commands
-* Auto-dark/light theme.
+* Amoled theme
-* And much more.
+* And much more

 ## Download